 The upcoming chip hasn’t been formally named as Nvidia TEGRA X2 and we know it as “Tegra-next” which is likely “Parker.”
 The chip will feature four ARM-based Cortex-A57 cores and two homegrown Denver2 cores, it will use Pascal architecture for its GPU.
 The same one used for Nvidia’s flagship GPU models – GTX Titan X, GTX 1080, GTX 1070, and GTX 1060.

-Nintendo NX will benefit from is unified memory which means faster communication between central components – CPU and GPU.
+If it’s X2, Nintendo NX will benefit from its unified memory which means faster communication between central components – CPU and GPU.
 TEGRA “Parker” is using a 16-nanometer FinFET process.

 Needless to say, this information should be taken with a massive grain of salt as Nintendo nor Nvidia has confirmed using a TEGRA chip but if the Japanese giant truly wants to expose its console to a wider audience like it says, it needs to use a more powerful chip.